ElektraInitiative/libelektra/tests/shell/shell_recorder/tutorial_wrapper/README.md

 add_msr_test (tutorial_validation "${CMAKE_SOURCE_DIR}/doc/tutorials/validation.md" REQUIRED_PLUGINS validation)
 ```

-Adds the [validation tutorial](/doc/tutorials/validation.md) as Markdown Shell Recorder test and requires the plugin `validation` to be present.
+adds the [validation tutorial](/doc/tutorials/validation.md) as Markdown Shell Recorder test and requires the plugin `validation` to be present.
 If the plugin is missing, the test will not be added.